haythamfayek/haythamfayek.github.io/index.md

 I am on the faculty of the School of Computing Technologies at the [Royal Melbourne Institute of Technology (RMIT)](https://www.rmit.edu.au), Melbourne, VIC, where I am affiliated with the [Evolutionary Computing and Machine Learning (ECML) Group](https://titan.csit.rmit.edu.au/~e46507/ecml/index.php), the [AI Innovation Lab](https://www.rmit.edu.au/about/schools-colleges/science/research/research-areas/computer-science-and-information-technology/ai-innovation-lab), and the [Centre for Information Discovery and Data Analytics (CIDDA)](https://www.rmit.edu.au/research/centres-collaborations/centre-for-information-discovery-and-data-analytics).

-I was a Postdoctoral Research Scientist at [Facebook Research](https://research.fb.com) in Seattle, WA, from August 2018 to January 2020.
+I was a Postdoctoral Research Scientist at [Meta/Facebook Research](https://research.fb.com) in Seattle, WA, from August 2018 to January 2020.
 I received a PhD from RMIT in 2019.
 My PhD thesis is titled, [Continual Deep Learning via Progressive Learning](https://researchrepository.rmit.edu.au/esploro/outputs/9921864066401341).
 During my PhD, I was a Research Intern at Facebook with [Facebook Reality Labs (Oculus VR Research)](https://tech.fb.com/ar-vr/) and [Facebook AI Research (FAIR)](https://research.fb.com/category/facebook-ai-research-fair/).